noopkat/noopkat-posts/meow/oledjs.md

 To sum up: pixels are painted on the screen in sets of 8 bits, within a byte.
 Each byte is painted in the next column over from the last.

-Because a byte is reponsible for writing muliple pixels in a vertical fashion, a concept known a row or 'page' enters.
+Because a byte is reponsible for writing muliple pixels in a vertical fashion, a concept known as a row or 'page' enters.
 Each page is 8 pixels high.
 Our first byte is in page 0.
 See the picture below to understand:

 ![screen 5](http://cl.ly/image/2t1D2l2S000v/oled-screen05.png)